 The Focus on Sustainability

 Sustainability matters, but is it going to sell in stores?
 Based on a new report from the Italian Fashion Industry, the future is eco-friendly for department stores across the world.
-The report showcases an overwhelming response that sustainability is becoming an essential consideration for stores when it comes to deciding the brands they stock.
+The report showcases an overwhelming response that eco-friendly fabric and sustainability are becoming an essential consideration for stores when it comes to deciding the brands they stock.

 Overall, buyers expect to nearly double their spending on sustainable products over the next five years from 23% to 40%.
 A quarter of respondents even reveal that they will delist a brand if it doesn’t fit with the sustainability image.
 An average of 68% said that they consider sustainability a “hardcore” issue alongside issues including the origin of fabrics and working conditions.
 This is as opposed to the “soft core” issues including publicity, brand reputation, and philanthropy.
 This significant finding demands brands trying to enter stores to place an extensive investment to meet the required criteria.